 Dan has completed postgraduate and professional certification work at various institutions, including the United States Army War College, the FEMA Executive Academy, the Harvard Kennedy School of Government, and the NATO School at Oberammergau.
 He holds a Master’s degree from both the University of California, Davis and the Naval Post Graduate School, as well as a Ph.D. in Industrial/Organizational Psychology from Walden University.

-James H. Burch, II – Secretary
+James H. Burch, II – Treasurer

 President, National Policing Institute

-Jim is the President of the National Police Foundation, an independent nonprofit organization working in the United States and abroad to advance the profession of policing through science and innovation.
-Prior to joining the National Police Foundation in early 2015, Jim served for more than 20 years at the U.S. Department of Justice, where he worked with state and local law enforcement and criminal justice agencies to prevent and reduce crime.
+Jim Burch is the President of the National Policing Institute, an independent nonprofit organization working in the United States and abroad to advance the profession of policing through science and innovation.
+Prior to joining the National Policing Institute in early 2015, Jim served for more than 20 years at the U.S. Department of Justice, where he worked with state and local law enforcement and criminal justice agencies to prevent and reduce crime.
 Ultimately, he was appointed to various senior executive and leadership positions in DOJ, including Acting Director of the Bureau of Justice Assistance (2009-2011), Deputy Assistant Attorney General (2011-2014) of the Office of Justice Programs (OJP), and Acting Assistant Director at the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) (2014-2015).
 Before joining DOJ in 1994, Jim worked in the private sector as well as in local justice agencies.
 Jim also serves as Adjunct Faculty at George Mason University and is a Senior Fellow in George Mason’s Center for Evidence-Based Crime Policy.

 Jim has received numerous awards and recognition throughout his career, has been nominated to lead cross-agency federal initiatives, and served as a member of the FBI’s National Academy Advisory Board before leaving federal service in 2015.
 Jim is an accomplished speaker, has conducted local and national training, served as a national media commentator, guest lectured at the FBI National Academy and in academic settings, and has authored publications and articles on various criminal justice topics.
-Jim has a Master of Science Degree in Administration from Central Michigan –University and a Bachelor of Arts Degree in Criminal Justice from the University of Maryland at College Park.
+Jim has a Master of Science Degree in Administration from Central Michigan University and a Bachelor of Arts Degree in Criminal Justice from the University of Maryland at College Park.

 Directors